eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

   - If you still need more performance, inspect the generated assembly code using a profiler, and see if vectorization happens as expected.
   - If not, see if you can replace some loops with core library methods (e.g. `Arrays.fill`, `System.arraycopy`, ...) and see if this improves performance.
 Some of the core library methods are powered by intrinsics which should give you optimal performance - but always benchmark anyway to be sure!
   - If performance is still not as you want, and are willing to invest more time, then the Vector API may be the solution for you.
 In the future, there might be vectorized algorithm libraries powered by the Vector API and written by the Java community - consider those as well.
 - Automatic vectorization is limited, and can still be improved.
 But it will never cover all possible code shapes.
-If you have important use-cases where automatic vectorization does not yet suceed, then please report them with a benchmark, so we can investigate and consider improvements to cover those use-cases.
+If you have important use-cases where automatic vectorization does not yet succeed, then please report them with a benchmark, so we can investigate and consider improvements to cover those use-cases.
 - Updating to a newer JDK version means you profit from improved intrinsics, more code shapes being optimized by automatic vectorization, and better support for the Vector API.

 Let us now look at the three models in a bit more detail.